If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 2. Damage to the brand reputation

-A missed delivery is not just liable for monetary repercussions but also hampers your overall brand reputation.
+A missed or late delivery is not just liable for monetary repercussions but also hampers your overall brand reputation.

-As a result, it will be complex for you to retain your customers and convince them to prefer your delivery or courier services.
+As a result, it will be complex for you to retain your customers and difficult to convince them to prefer your delivery services for last mile delivery.

 3. Poor online reviews

-They will express dissatisfaction in their reviews over the website or your business’s Google listing.
-It will impact your overall customer base, as it will be hard for you to acquire new clients with negative reviews on your sales channels.
+The dissatisfied customer will leave their reviews over the website or your business’s Google listing.
+It will impact your overall reputation, and it will be hard for you to acquire new clients with negative customer feedback on your sales channels.